peixyhe/seismic-catalog_vis_demo/README.md

   M-T Hotmap
 </p>

-## 7. Comprehensive 3D View
+## 7. Comprehensive 3D Animation
-This video integrates over 420,000 earthquake entries of magnitudes 1.0 and above from the Sichuan-Yunnan region, spanning from 1970 to 2020.
-It includes data on more than 160 three-dimensional active faults, high-precision topographic information, community velocity models, the depth of the Moho surface, and crustal deformation models, elucidating the seismic activity characteristics in this region over the past fifty years.
+This video integrates over 420,000 earthquake entries of magnitudes 1.0 and above from the Sichuan-Yunnan region, covering the period from 1970 to 2020.
+It includes data on more than 160 three-dimensional active faults, high-precision topographic information, community velocity models, and the depth of the Moho surface, elucidating the seismic activity characteristics in this region over the past fifty years.

 [![Watch the video](https://img.youtube.com/vi/QSehgiGvUxA/maxresdefault.jpg)](https://youtu.be/3_mQAKlumz4?si=m6luMTRibVXmUQL6)
-*(Complete 3D Visualization Video: [Link](https://youtu.be/3_mQAKlumz4?si=m6luMTRibVXmUQL6))*
+*(Complete 3D Visualization Video: [Visit on YouTube](https://youtu.be/3_mQAKlumz4?si=m6luMTRibVXmUQL6))*

 ## How to Use
 ### 1. Installation

 ### 1.1 Clone the Repository
-First, clone the repository to your local machine:
+Clone the repository to your local machine:
 ```bash
 git clone https://github.com/peixyhe/seismic-catalog_vis_demo.git
 cd seismic-catalog_vis_demo-master
 ```

 ### 1.2 Create a Conda Environment
-This project relies on several libraries, which are installed via the `environment.yml` file.
+This project relies on several libraries, which can be installed via the `environment.yml` file.
 Key dependencies include:
 - **VTK**: For 3D visualization and rendering.
 - **Pandas**: For data manipulation and analysis.
 - **NumPy**: For numerical operations.